Research is necessary for all creative writing projects. Learn the basics of research for creative writing from an award-winning author.

 If you’ve never written anything before, there’s actually quite a bit of research required to turn out a decent piece of work.

 - The craft: First you need to know how to write.
-It’s important to learn about the language and craft of writing, particularly in regards to the genre that you’re going to write in.
+It’s important to learn about the language and craft of writing, particularly in regard to the genre that you’re going to write in.
 For Liz, this meant learning about how to develop a mystery.
 She spent a bit of time reading a lot of Agatha Christie along with more contemporary mysteries.

 - Historical and cultural knowledge: Pretty much every topic, from a sci-fi adventure to a fairytale set in another country, begins with historical and cultural research.
 It’s important to explore relevant books, documentaries, archives, etc.